handsontable/hyperformula/docs/guide/basic-operations.md

 let messageUsedInUI;

 // attempt to rename a sheet
 try {
-    hfInstance.renameSheet(5, 'Payroll');
+  hfInstance.renameSheet(5, "Payroll");

   // whoops! there is no sheet with an ID of 5
 } catch (e) {

-// notify the user that a sheet with an ID of 5 does not exist
+  // notify the user that a sheet with an ID of 5 does not exist if (e instanceof NoSheetWithIdError) {
-    if (e instanceof Error)
+    messageUsedInUI = "Sheet with provided ID does not exist";
-        messageUsedInUI = 'Sheet with provided ID does not exist'
+  }
-// a generic error message, just in case
+    // a generic error message, just in case else {
-    else
+    messageUsedInUI = "Something went wrong";
-       messageUsedInUI = 'Something went wrong'
+   }
-};
+}
 ```

 ## isItPossibleTo* methods